 - Web Templates to make the web.

-The whole article says many things, but at the end of the day all mean the same, i.e., Web Development is a good start which is indeed.
+The whole article says many things, but at the end of the day, all mean the same, i.e., Web Development is a good start.

 The only block I'd like to construct here is "Oh!
 My readers don't gaze your eyes on salary lines."
 The salary is the secondary thing in the whole process; what matters is the 'skill.'
 Period!